a1ecbr0wn/bcd/README.md

 ### 2: Setup your environment

-At the moment, only the `bash` shell is supported, feel free to [contribute](#contribute) if you are reading this and youmuse a different shell.
+At the moment, only the `bash` shell is supported, feel free to [contribute](#contribute) if you are reading this and you use a different shell.

 Run the following command to set up your bash environment.